 If the average timestep is very small, these can be turned OFF to decrease runtimes.
-However, care should be taken when using this option as experience has shown that, in certain applications, turning these OFF can affect the results.
-If either of these variables are turned OFF, the user should also make a run with them turned ON to see if this option affects the results.
+However, care should be taken when using this option, because experience has shown that in certain applications, turning these OFF can affect results.
+If either of these variables are turned OFF, the user should also make a run with them turned ON to see if this option affects results.
 Results should never be a function of the timestep or grid spacing.

 In practice, these values are always ON.